atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-10-mda.md

 ### Staff Offices

 The Access Board's career staff is organized into four units/offices.
-At the close of FY 2023, the agency had 27 full-time employees --- most of whom are professionals with subject-matter expertise in accessibility matters within the Access Board’s jurisdiction.
+At the close of FY 2024, the agency had 26 full-time employees --- most of whom are professionals with subject-matter expertise in accessibility matters within the Access Board’s jurisdiction.
 The agency’s physical office is in Washington, D.C. at 1331 F St. NW, Suite 1000.

 #### Office of the Executive Director

 The Office of the Executive Director (OED) is responsible for providing overall administrative leadership of the agency.
 The Executive Director, who is appointed by the Governing Board, oversees the day-to-day operation of the agency by, among other things, setting agency-wide priorities and overseeing their performance, supervising agency personnel, ensuring that the budget is administered effectively and efficiently, coordinating Governing Board meetings, and representing the Access Board on inter-agency committees and other official events.

 In addition, the Rehabilitation Act of 1973 tasks the Executive Director with directing the Access Board’s ABA compliance and enforcement program, including, when needed, the issuance of formal citations (which initiate formal administrative proceedings when ABA complaints cannot be resolved voluntarily) and filing of civil actions to enforce final orders.
 OED also directs the agency’s public affairs program, including managing its external communications, handling media relations, directing outreach activities and serving as point of contact for legislative affairs.

-#### Office of Technical and Information Services

-The Office of Technical and Information Services (OTIS) leads the agency’s development of accessibility guidelines and standards for the built environment, public right-of-way, transportation vehicles, information and communication technology (ICT), and medical diagnostic equipment.
-OTIS provides technical assistance and guidance to the public on these guidelines and standards.
-It also conducts webinars and training on accessibility and manages some of the Access Board’s communication with the public, such as through the agency’s website.

 #### Office of General Counsel